jundalisay/spblist/content/en/material/principles/part-2/chapter-03d.md

 {{< youtube cJWzBCV0ksc >}}

-In Cartesian-Spinoza Physics, this is the same as the aetherspace which surrounds the quarks in a proton.
+In Material Superphysics, this is the same as the aetherspace which surrounds the quarks in a proton.

 The Gray UFO's mechanism is to use Element-115 that has a large aetherspace that extends beyond the atom.